superuserdoes/skw5project/DeliFHery/infrastructure/README.md

   infrastructure\run.bat
   ```

-Each script opens separate windows for:

-1. `docker compose up --build`
-2. `docker compose ps` (port mappings)
-3. `docker compose logs -f api keycloak`
-4. A token helper that waits for Keycloak to report ready, then runs `curl.exe` (not the PowerShell alias) to request a token.
-No scope parameter is required because `delifhery-api` is a default client scope.
+The PowerShell script now runs everything inline: it builds/starts the stack detached, prints container status, waits for Keycloak to come online, requests a token with `curl.exe`, and then tails the API and Keycloak logs in the same window (omit `-NoLogs` if you want to skip the tail).
+The cmd.exe script still spawns helper windows because that is how `start` works on cmd.

 If you still encounter `invalid_scope`, close the windows, rerun the script with the volume reset flag, and request the token again after Keycloak finishes importing the realm.